jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   - **design** , in relation to a motor vehicle, refers to the construction of the motor vehicle, and not its use or intended use; and has a corresponding meaning
   - **doctor's surgery** means a medical practitioner's surgery or any other place where a medical examination or medical care or treatment is carried out or given
   - **drink** means alcoholic drink
-  - **driver** , in relation to a vehicle, includes the rider of the motor cycle or moped or bicycle; and drive has a corresponding meaning
+  - **driver** , in relation to a vehicle, includes the rider of the motorcycle or moped or bicycle; and drive has a corresponding meaning
   - **driver licence** means a licence to drive that is issued or has effect under this Act; and includes an endorsement on a driver licence
   - **enforcement authority** , in relation to an infringement offence, means— (a) the New Zealand Police, in any case: